Jaywise01/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 7-movethatfile contains a command that moves the file betty in my_first_directory
+script 8-firstdelete contain a command that delete the file betty in /tmp/my_first_directory